How our Bliss Filters work

 Ku'Damm and its extension, Tauentzienstraße remain the main shopping streets even now that the Wall has come down.
 KaDeWe (Kaufhaus Des Westens) at Wittenbergplatz is a must visit just for the vast food department on the sixth floor.
 It’s reputedly the biggest department store in Continental Europe and still has an old-world charm, with very helpful and friendly staff.

 Friedrichstraße is the upmarket shopping street in former East Berlin with Galeries Lafayette and the other Quartiers (204 to 207).
 The renovated Galeria Kaufhof department store at Alexanderplatz is also worth a visit.
-A large shopping area that recently opened is Ehemalige Jüdische Mädchenschule.
+A large shopping area popular with visitors is Ehemalige Jüdische Mädchenschule.

 For cheap books, a nice choice is Jokers Restseller in Friedrichstraße 148, (+49 30 20 45 84 23).
 For souvenirs, have a look just in front of the Kaiser Wilhelm Gedächtniskirche; these shops sell almost the same items as others, but are cheaper.
 You can also get cheap postcards here.
 For alternative souvenirs (design, fashion and small stuff from Berlin designers and artists), go to ausberlin near Alexanderplatz; it's a bit hidden at the other side of Kaufhof at the Karl-Liebknecht-Straße.
 And for vintage items, check out Pony Hütchen at Pücklerstrasse 33 or Vintage Galore.
 You can also find dozens of flea markets with different themes in Berlin (mostly on weekends).
 A few worth checking out are Straße des 17, Mauerpark and Arkonaplatz.